pointcarre-app/maths.pm/pms/dataviz2/01_installing_python.md

 We recommand following the instruction from the [official repository](https://github.com/jupyterlab/jupyterlab-desktop).
 Also the official JupyterLab installation documentation for version `4.4.x` is available [here](https://jupyterlab.readthedocs.io/en/stable/install/installation.html) (last stable version as of 2025/09/15).

+## Register the virtual env

-## Register the virtual environment with JupyterLab
+**We need to register the virtual environment with JupyterLab to be able to use it in JupyterLab.**

 ### Ensuring we are in the correct folder